DicksonChris/JavaStreamExamples/README.md

 	  .limit(n) // sized, lazy
 	  .sum();
 ```
-Note: Any function that returns a stream from a stream then it is **lazy**.
+Note: Any function that returns a stream from a stream is **lazy**.

 In the exampe above .sum() does **eager evaluation**.